 If you really want to make an impact when managing a portfolio of projects, you’ll need a method of prioritizing and tracking all projects.
-Figure B below illustrates a process for managing multiple projects, and I’ve found that it works rather well.
 Based upon your available time and your current workload, prioritize each new project assigned to you.
 This prioritization allows you to determine exactly when to start the project and how it affects your other project timelines.

 Assuming all is okay, you proceed to categorize the project tasks into categories (A, B, and C), which assist you in figuring out which tasks are more important than the others.
 Please note that other valuable techniques such as network diagrams or PERT charts could also be used, but I’ve found that a simpler way is most effective when managing multiple projects.
 These tasks are then captured into a centralized enterprise project tool.

 You should also:

 - Determine how much time you have available for each project.

 - Prioritize your projects according to the client’s business and IT strategies.

 - Rank all project tasks into A, B, and C categories.

 - Spend enough time and effort on tasks A for each project, and then proceed to categories B and C as deemed necessary (e.g., technical meetings or workshops).

 - Notify the client if you cannot meet a deadline or complete a task.